-- If you are on a 1 semester programme, all fees must be paid in advance.
+- If you are on a 1 trimester programme, all fees must be paid in advance.

-- If you are on a 2 semester programme, you may pay your fee in halves by semester.
+- If you are on a 2 trimester programme, you may pay your fee in halves by semester.

-- If you are on a 3 semester programme, you may pay your fee in thirds by semester.
+- If you are on a 3 trimester programme, you may pay your fee in thirds by semester.